Array (ARRY)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Array grew its sales at a decent 7.8% compounded annual growth rate.
+Thankfully, Array’s 8% annualized revenue growth over the last five years was decent.
 Its growth was slightly above the average industrials company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Array’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 9.8% over the last two years.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Array’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 9.7% over the last two years.
+Array Year-On-Year Revenue Growth

 6. Gross Margin & Pricing Power